Longhorn crazy ant: Distribution and habitat

 The genus Paratrechina probably originated in the tropics of Africa.
-It has spread to temperate regions around the world, and is now present in North and South America, Africa, Europe, Asia, and Oceania.
+It has spread to temperate regions around the world, and due to human interference, is now present in North and South America, Africa, Europe, Asia, and Oceania.
 It is a tropical species, but because of its ability to live in disturbed and artificial habitats, inside buildings, and in urban areas, it has been able to spread northwards to Estonia and Sweden and southwards to New Zealand.
 In the United States, it is present outdoors in much of the southeast of the country and also indoors in buildings and warehouses in California, Arizona, and the eastern seaboard.
 In tropical and subtropical areas, as well as being found in buildings, it is found in gardens, coastal scrub, lowland rainforest, dry forest, and savannah shrubland, and by the roadside at elevations of up to 1765 m, but at an average elevation of 175 m.
 It is considered a pest, both agricultural and domestic, in most parts of the tropics and subtropics, and an indoor pest in temperate areas.
 It is said to be the most widespread species of ant in the world, although the pharaoh ant (Monomorium pharaonis) is another challenger for this position.